Tax cluster

 The bank requests documents

-Data goes to the Agenzia delle Entrate
+Data is sent to the Agenzia delle Entrate

 "Letter of happiness"

-Automatic exchange of information (CRS)
+Automatic Exchange of Information (CRS)

 CRS (Common Reporting Standard) is the international system for automatic exchange of tax information between countries.
 But the situation with Russia is special.